How Reliable are Causal Probing Interventions?

-\paragraph{\Miny} If an intervention on property $Z_i$ is \emph{\min}, then for any non-targeted property $Z_j$ where $Z_j \neq Z_i$, the intervention should not impact $M$'s representation of $Z_j$.
-Thus, for both counterfactual and nullifying interventions, oracle $o$'s prediction for any such $Z_j$ should not change after the intervention.
+\paragraph{\Miny} If an intervention on property $Z_i$ is \emph{\min}, the intervention should not impact $M$'s representation of any non-targeted property $Z_j \neq Z_i$.
+Thus, for both counterfactual and concept removal interventions, \orc $v$'s prediction for any such $Z_j$ should not change after the intervention.